librato/librato-rails/README.md

 Note that if a config file is present, _all environment variables will be ignored_.

-For more information on combining config files and environment variables, see the [full configuration docs](https://github.com/librato/librato-rails/wiki/Configuration).
+To see all config options or for information on combining config files and environment variables see the [full configuration docs](https://github.com/librato/librato-rails/wiki/Configuration).

 ##### Running on Heroku